 From the above, one can derive the Diffraction limited resolution in lp/mm by calculating: 500/Diffraction limited spot size (in μm)

-If we assume that the manufacturer’s specification for the optical quality at the center of the lens is 100 lp/mm, it is clear that the overall optical resolution is limited by the optical quality of the glass (100 lp/mm) or the camera pixels (which are unspecified in this example) for all f/#s except for f/16 at which the system will be diffraction limited to 93 lp/mm.
+If we assume that the manufacturer’s specification for the optical quality at the center of the lens is 100 lp/mm, the overall optical resolution is limited by the optical quality of the glass (100 lp/mm) or the camera pixel size (unspecified in this example) except for aperture settings f/8, f/11 and f/16 at which the system will be diffraction-limited to 89, 75 or 45 lp/mm.

 F/# and diffraction-limited resolution

-For this reason, the effect of diffraction on the optical resolution of a camera+lens system can usually be ignored.
-The exception is for use-cases in which the lenses are set to a high f/#.
-Since this is often done to obtain a higher DOF, it is not uncommon to see the image “softening” perceptibly as the iris is stopped down to improve DOF.
+The main takeaway is that the effect of diffraction on the optical resolution of a camera+lens system can usually be ignored for use-cases in which the iris of the lens is NOT stopped down, i.e. the lens-iris is set to a relatively low f/#.
+There are, however, use-cases in which the iris of a lens is “stopped down”, i.e. set to a high f/#.
+This is often done to increase the Depth of Field (DOF), therefore it is not uncommon to see the image “softening” perceptibly as the lens-iris is stopped down to improve DOF.

 Having looked at the effects of pixel-size, optical-quality and diffraction (f/#), we can draw the following inference.
 The limiting optical resolution of the system [in lp/mm] is based on whichever one of these three is the lowest.
 The following illustrative examples show how this information can be used to estimate the optical resolution of the system under different conditions.

 Case 1: pixel size = 3.45μm | Optical quality of lens = 160 lp/mm